prajwal07/Calculate_LIPID_parameters_using_Voronoi_Method/README.md

 Essential Note:
 1) Make sure the box information should be present as header line in PDB files.
 You can used VMD to save PDBs from MD trajectory.
+Sample VMD script is in Examples directory 'stride_and_save_frames.vmd'
 2) Make sure the "vtmc" binary file is in working directory

         :Arguments: